 Yeah, Rodney had way too many years in the military machine not to see the advantages this could bring.

 “I truly hope that you are right, Doctor.
 Because we are far too few to play with our people’s lives like this,” the synthetic voice of the Major said.
 “Also, I thought Stackhouse was asleep?
 How could he be briefed?”

 Rodney could almost hear the anger the voice was trying to convey in its measured tones.
 Well, he was also reading the cues that the wolf’s stance was conveying.
 Sheppard was not a happy man right then.

-“I’m sure they will be fine,” Weir told him before turning to look at the two scientists.
+“I’m sure they will be fine,” Weir told him before turning to look at the two scientists, obviously dismissing him.
 “Do you have any idea what caused this?”

 McKay suppressed a sigh at her denseness.
 And people said he had no people skills.
 Pissing off the man in charge of the military force that defended you was just stupid.
 “I am nearly 90% certain that the phases of our new moons had nothing to do with the transformations.
 This is backed up by the fact that Kusanagi chose a room that has no windows to sleep in tonight.”

 Waving a hand at the direction of the hidden speakers, he took a deep breath.
 “Now that we know Major Sheppard can talk to us, I’ll be asking him some very detailed questions about what happened last night.
 I would suggest that we get someone to interview the other two as well,” he tried to suggest.
-Or to be more realistic, order.
+Or to be more realistic order.
 But in a way that actually meant he had a hope of getting his way.
 “Since we’ve managed to observe Stackhouse, we might get something from that too.”